electricimp/CFAx33-KL/README.md

 #### getVersion(*callback*)

 Gets the hardware and firmware version of the display from the host and passes the response to the callback.
 The callback takes one parameter: a table containing either a "version" or "err" key.
-For the CFA633 the version is formatted "CFA633:hX.X,yY.Y", where hX.X is the hardware revision, "h2.0" for example, and yY.Y is the firmware version "s2v1" for example.
+For the CFA633 the version is formatted "CFA633:hX.X,yY.Y", where hX.X is the hardware revision and yY.Y is the firmware version.
 For the CFA533 the version is formatted "CFA533:XhX,YsY".

 ```Squirrel
 lcd.getVersion(function(res) {